q4hmad/word_definitions-code_review2/README.md

 Support and contact details

-If you have any updates or suggestions please contact Qudsia Ahmad or make a contribution to my repository.
+If you have any updates or suggestions please contact [q4hmaad](https://q4hmad@gmail.com) or make a contribution to my repository.

 License